sar-valliappan/DiamondHacks/README.md

 ### Key safety feature: Human in the Loop
 Before any irreversible action (form submission, purchase, sending a message), Navigator **pauses completely** and asks the user for explicit permission.
 The user can say "yes" or "no" aloud, or tap the giant YES/NO buttons.
 Nothing happens without consent.

 ---

-## Demo Script (for judges/presenters)

-Three demo preset buttons appear subtly at the bottom of the screen (low opacity).
-They trigger pre-scripted flows without needing to use voice — perfect for live stage demos.

-### Demo 1: Prescription Refill
-**Click:** "Demo: Refill Prescription"
-**Watch:** Navigator navigates to CVS, finds the refill form, fills it out, then **pauses** and asks:
-> "I'm about to submit your prescription refill for Lisinopril 10mg at CVS on University Ave.
-Shall I go ahead?"

-The confirmation modal takes over the full screen.
-Judge taps YES → Navigator completes the request.

-**Talking points:**
-- The agent narrates every step in plain English
-- Technical browser actions are translated: "clicking #btn-submit" → "I'm clicking the Submit button for you"
-- The pause before submission is the key safety moment

-### Demo 2: Pay Electric Bill
-**Click:** "Demo: Pay a Bill"
-**Watch:** Navigator goes to SDG&E, finds the bill ($127.43), selects bank account on file, then **pauses**:
-> "I'm about to pay your electricity bill of $127.43.
-Is that okay?"

-### Demo 3: Find a Doctor
-**Click:** "Demo: Find a Doctor"
-**Watch:** Navigator searches Medicare.gov, filters by location, returns 3 local doctors.
-No confirmation needed — this is read-only browsing.

----